 Length: 16 pages

-This bill was introduced on July 22, 2004, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 22, 2004, in a previous session of Congress, but it did not receive a vote.

 Jul 22, 2004